pola-rs/polars-book/user_guide/src/howcani/multiprocessing.md

 # Combining Polars with Python's multiprocessing

-TLDR: if you find that using Python's built-in `multiprocessing` module together with Polars results in your program hanging, you should make sure you are using `spawn`, not `fork`, as the starting method:
+TLDR: if you find that using Python's built-in `multiprocessing` module together with Polars results in a Polars error about multiprocessing methods, you should make sure you are using `spawn`, not `fork`, as the starting method:

 ```python
 {{#include ../../examples/multiprocessing/recommendation.py}}